python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/README.rst

 automatically after the ``master`` branch is updated.

-Historically, the website was only updated if a contributor was locally generating the associated web pages and commiting them on the `gh-pages` branch.
+Historically, the website was only updated if a contributor was locally generating the associated web pages and committing them on the ``gh-pages`` branch.

 Building the slides